grafana/grafana/docs/sources/alerting/unified-alerting/alerting-rules/create-grafana-managed-rule.md

 1. Click **New alert rule**.
 1. In Step 1, add the rule name, type, and storage location.
    - In **Rule name**, add a descriptive name.
 This name is displayed in the alert rule list.
 It is also the `alertname` label for every alert instance that is created from this rule.
-   - From the **Rule type** drop down, select **Grafana managed alert**.
+   - From the **Rule type** drop-down, select **Grafana managed alert**.
    - From the **Folder** drop-down, select the folder where you want to store the rule.
 If you do not select a folder, the rule is stored in the General folder.
-To create a new folder, click the drop down and enter the new folder name.
+To create a new folder, click the drop-down and enter the new folder name.
 1. In Step 2, add queries and expressions to evaluate.
    - Keep the default name or hover over and click the edit icon to change the name.
    - For queries, select a data source from the drop-down.